Can CBD Help With Weight Gain, Bloating, and Obesity?

 I think we can drop the mic there.

 And testosterone supplementation?

 Long-term testosterone therapy in men with testosterone deficiency produces significant and sustained weight loss, marked reduction in waist circumference and BMI and improvement in body composition

 This is interesting because estradiol itself can actually increase weight gain as we'll see in the next section.

-This speaks to the mechanism we spoke of...the body is losing a CRITICAL pathway (estrogen) and will do whatever it takes to try and make up for it.
+This speaks to the mechanism we spoke of...the body is losing a CRITICAL pathway (estrogen or testosterone) and will do whatever it takes to try and make up for it.

 Just look at the extent the body will replace this lost estrogen: